DomenickD/SNHU/CS-210-CPlusPlus/Time-Customization-Project_1/README.md

 3. Follow the prompts to:

-  *Choose the desired clock format
+  -Choose the desired clock format

-  *Enter the initial time
+  -Enter the initial time

-  *Select options to add hours, minutes, or seconds
+  -Select options to add hours, minutes, or seconds -Exit the program

-  *Exit the program